ArrakisFinance/vault-v1-periphery/README.md

     );
 ```

-- if RemoveLiquidityData.gaugeAddress is filled, this function will validate if the gauge's `staking_token()` matches the pool address, claim rewards for the user and unstake.
+- if RemoveLiquidityData.gaugeAddress is filled, this function will validate if the gauge's `staking_token()` matches the vault address, claim rewards for the user and unstake.

 ## swapAndAddLiquidity

 ```
 function swapAndAddLiquidity(
-    IArrakisVaultV1 pool,
-    AddLiquidityData memory _addData,
-    SwapData memory _swapData
+    AddAndSwapData memory _swapData
 )
     external
     payable